electricherd/audiobookfinder/README.md

 Unfortunately the program now uses mDNS-register with [dns-sd](https://github.com/plietar/rust-dns-sd) depends on Linux on [Avahi](https://www.avahi.org/)
 * `libavahi-client-dev` or `libavahi-compat-libdnssd-dev`.
 It also breaks first the easy cross compilation :confused: - I will see where this ends.
 But it works I can see myself with a mDNS scanner, so I can also find other audiobookfinder clients when I do it correctly
-* `libsodium`: Since I started to adapt to thrussh I also need libsodium
+* `libsodium`: Since I started to adapt to thrussh I also need libsodium (not available for old linux versions)
 * `libtag1-dev` and `libtagc0-dev` for libtag
 * `libssl-dev` as a clean setup might not have it